emadsaleh2002/QB/README.md

-note if you want to deploy the backend locally go to Question--->src--->app--->auth.service.ts---> comment the baseurl which is worked and remove the comment on the local baseurl and save it make sure you open the backend if you work locally
-🧠 Smart QuizBank
+note if you want to deploy the backend locally go to Question--->src--->app--->auth.service.ts---> comment the baseurl which is worked and remove the comment on the local baseurl and save it make sure you open the backend if you work locally <---- this steps in this front-end folder 🧠 Smart QuizBank

 Smart QuizBank is an Angular 14-based educational platform designed to manage quiz questions, courses, and student performance with ease.
 It includes features for students, admins, and content organization.